Full program description

 Adriana Chung, Consultant

-Adriana is a licensed social worker and early childhood educator.
+Adriana Chung is a licensed clinical social worker and early childhood educator at the University of Pittsburgh.
 She is a Family Check-Up trainer, consultant and provider.
-Adriana has been using the Family Check-Up Model to support diverse families with infants and toddlers.
-Adriana has provided individual, group and parent-child dyadic therapy across various clinical settings.
+Adriana has been using the FCU Model to support families with young children in culturally diverse communities.

 Frequently Asked Questions